jasminehn/shopdyc/README.md

 - Fast and more affordable delivery

 NOTE: This website is still currently in development.
-The goal is to build an identical version of [this Wix site](https://jnelson209.wixsite.com/shopdyc) from scratch in React.js
+The goal is to build an identical version of [this Wix site](https://jnelson209.wixsite.com/shopdyc) from scratch in React.js.
+The concept was originally created for a class project for COM140.